epsilonstar-02/Financial-Data-Analytics-Dashboard/readme.md

 ## License

-This project can be considered under the MIT License (or specify your preferred license).
+This project can be considered under the MIT License